rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [Kvalitetskontroll](https://www.kvalitetskontroll.no/) - Norwegian management system tailored for the construction industry.
 - [Poolside FM](https://poolside.fm/) - A retro-style music player
 - [MyLab](https://app.mylab.report) - Effective usage of laboratory diagnostics in Ukraine.
+- [Inoreader.com](https://inoreader.com/) - One of the biggest RSS readers and news aggregators out there